Electronic navigational chart: ECDIS

 ECDIS provides continuous position and navigational safety information.
 The system generates audible and/or visual alarms when the vessel is in proximity to navigational hazards.
 Military versions of ECDIS are known as WECDIS (warship ECDIS) or ECDIS-N (ECDIS-naval).

+Modern ECDIS Platforms are commonly integrated with Integrated Bridge Systems (IBS), allowing navigation, radar, AIS, voyage planning, and sensor data to be presented within a unified situational-awareness environment.

 Regulations

 ECDIS (as defined by IHO Publications S-57 and S-52) is an approved marine navigational chart and information system, which is accepted as complying with the conventional paper charts required by Regulation V/19 of the 1974 IMO SOLAS Convention. as amended.
 The performance requirements for ECDIS are defined by IMO and the consequent test standards have been developed by the International Electrotechnical Commission (IEC) in International Standard IEC 61174.

 S-100

 In the future, the ENC will be part of a product specification family which is based on the "IHO Universal Hydrographic Data Model", known as S-100.
 The product specification number S-101 has been assigned to the ENC.
 ENCs are now being produced under the S-100 standard and it is envisaged that S-100 ENCs will replace S-57 data sets by the 2030s.
 The new ENC standards include greater data layers allowing for enhanced navigation formats, such as S-129 on Under Keel Clearance Management (UCKM).
 Other sub-formats include S-102 on Bathymetric Surfaces, S-111 on Surface Currents and S-124 on Navigational Warnings.